gorbit99/tiny-slime/README.md

 capacity at the cost of 3 extra millimeters in height.

 Components, including straps cost about $11 per tracker shipped.

 > [!TIP]
+> These links only act as examples.
+They will almost certainly not be the best
+> prices for you, as that depends on where you live and what options you have
+> available to you.
+If you want to min-max the prices, do search around for
+> better deals.
+Just make sure you are getting the right components!

+> [!TIP]
 > Some components are more prone to arriving dead, like BMI160.
 Because of this,